All parishes collect data. That data should be held in accordance with the 8 principles which are set out in the Data Protection Act 1998.

 Every organisation which processes personal data in an electronic form is required by law to register with the Information Commissioner's Office (ICO).
-Whilst most PCC are exempt from registration with the ICO, PCCs do differ in their activities, so it may be that your PCC should pursue registration with the ICO.
 There is an online self assessment, which may help to determine whether that is the case - ICO self-assessment

 The ICO website also contains helpful guidance on complying with Data Protection law.